 Mike started his career as a client, not a lawyer.
 He represented the same company where he worked in management, thus “walking both sides of the street.”
-As a lawyer, Mike had devoted his practice to practical, results-oriented advice and litigation representation in situations where the law, facts or business risks are ambiguous.
+As a lawyer, Mike devotes his practice to employment law, providing practical, results-oriented advice and litigation representation in situations where the law, facts or business risks are ambiguous.

 Question: Over the summer, we heard a lot about new guidance on pregnancy discrimination.
 What do we need to know to ensure we are complying with local, state, and federal laws on pregnancy discrimination?